Holy Family Service Corps

 Participants teach in Holy Family Specialized Learning, a private K-12 school serving children with behavioral or academic issues, or Nazareth Prep, an innovative Catholic high school that equips students for success in a variety of vocations.

-Participants work on earning a tuition-free master's degree in secondary or special education from Duquesne University School of Education or a master's degree in theology from Duquesne University's School of Liberal Arts.
+Participants work on earning a tuition-free master's degree in secondary or special education from Carlow University or Duquesne University School of Education or a master's degree in theology from Duquesne University's School of Liberal Arts.

 Prospective Teaching Fellows must have an undergraduate degree in English, math, science or instructional technology.
-Special Education Fellows must have a special education teacher's certification.
+Special Education Fellows must have a State of Pennsylvania special education teacher's certification.

 Teaching Fellows serving at Nazareth Prep are expected to demonstrate a commitment to their faith tradition and to the spiritual formation of their students while exploring the spirituality and charism of the Sisters of the Holy Family of Nazareth.